-Robinson College Music Society provides a focal point for all kinds of music making in the college.
+Robinson College Music Society provides a focal point for all kinds of music making in College.
 It’s student-run and reflects the enthusiasms of current students.
-Recent groups have included a chamber orchestra, a string orchestra, a wind band, several close harmony and barbershop a capella groups, a variety of chamber music ensembles, a jazz quintet, a funk band, a brass quartet, numerous singer-songwriters, and much more.
+Recent groups have included a chamber orchestra, a funk band, a wind band, several close harmony and barbershop a capella groups, singer-songwriters, a variety of chamber music ensembles, a jazz quintet and a brass quartet.

 A central showcase for Robinson music-making is the series of Friday Recitals.
 These are at 6.30 every Friday during term-time, last about 40 minutes, and usually take place in the Chapel.
 Most of the recitals are given by student groups and student soloists, though most terms also include a recital by visiting professional musicians.

 Other spaces for music-making include two practice rooms, the Music Room, a small concert space which holds an audience of about 30, and the Party Room which is a basement space suitable for DJ sets etc. Finally there is the Auditorium, a fully-equipped theatre where Brickhouse Theatre Co run a lively programme including regular musicals.